hard-nett/docs/developing/dapps/get_started/cosmwasm-testnet-manual.md

 # CosmWasm with Testnet
-The following is a quick guide that shows the basics of deploying a contract to a Osmosis Testnet (`osmo-test-4`).
+The following is a quick guide that shows the basics of deploying a contract to a TerpNET Testnet (`athena-1`).
 It covers:

 - Initial Setup
     - Setup Rust
-    - Setup Osmosis Testnet via Osmosis Installer
+    - Setup Terp-Core Testnet via Terp-Core Installer
     - Setup Client
 - Deploy a Smart Contract
     - Clone cw-template
     - Compile the wasm contract with stable toolchain
     - Optimized Compilation
-    - Store to Osmosis Testnet chain
+    - Store to Terp-Core Testnet chain
     - Instantiate the contract
 - Execute the Contract
     - Get contract’s count